Staff Judge Advocate, Claims Division

 Hours of operation

 Pursuant to Army Regulation 27-20, the mission of the Fort Meade Claims Division is to process, investigate, adjudicate and negotiate the settlement of non-contractual claims on behalf of and against the Army filed at Fort Meade.
-As shown below, these types of claims include personnel claims, tort claims, affirmative claims and Article 139 Claims.
+As shown below, these types of claims include, tort claims, affirmative claims and Article 139 Claims.
+We provide general advice regarding personnel claims.

-- Tort Claims: These are administrative claims made by anyone against the United States Government for loss or damage caused by a government employee acting in the scope of their employment.
+- Tort Claims: These are administrative claims made by anyone against the United States Government for loss or damage caused by negligent act or omission by a government employee acting in the scope of his or her employment.
 These claims can be filed under either the Federal Tort Claims Act or the Military Claims Act.
-Please click here for more information about tort claims or here for the SF 91 (Motor vehicle accident report) or here for the SF 95 (Claim for damage, injury or death).

 - Article 139 Claims: These are administrative claims made against military personnel for the loss of, or damage to, real or personal property that was willfully damaged or wrongfully taken.
 All claims under this chapter must be presented to an Army claims office within 90 days of the incident.
 Please note that many types of claims—such as subrogated claims, debt collection, or death or personal injury—are not covered by Article 139.
 For more information about Article 139 claims, please click here.